ethanmsl/rename_files/README.md

 # File Rename Utility

-> [!TIP]
-> CI/CD: Runs normally in *parallel* with `cargo nextest` or *serially* with `cargo test`.
-> However, if run BOTH in *parallel* AND with `cargo test` then the tests attempt to use files modified by the other tests.
-> I have yet to determine the cause of this difference between nextest and default-test behavior.
-The `TempDir` created by `tempfile` should be unique each time and locally referenced.
-I have yet to think of a reasonable way that this could occur, unless nextest is performing serially and the compiler is pre-computing in a way that prevents TempDir naming randomization.
-> Current CI/CD work around is forcing `cargo test` to run on a single thread. (`-- --test-threads 1`)

 ## Summary:
 I just needed to batch rename some files and figured I'd write a script with rust to operate using general regexes rather than use one of the (many) existing solutions.

-This is just a 'does what I need' command, with it's purpose being to have written it more than to use it.
+This is just a 'does what I need' command, with it's purpose being writing things often as much as to use it.
 But it meets my needs quite well.

 Regex syntax is, of course, [Rust Regex Syntax](https://docs.rs/regex/latest/regex/#syntax).
 Replacements capture groups are (as in syntax guide) referenced with `$1` or `${1}` style.
 The only exception is that only digits are expected (not named subgroups) and that `$`-following-digits followed by neither *non*-digits nor *non*-spaces nor *non*-`$` are not allowed -- bringing up a warning to encase the digit in `{}`.
 (That read hard, but basically it foces you to wrap `${}`-like unless its human and machine unambiguous, and will warn if you didn't. )